Online CPD training

 - waiver of privilege.

-The purpose of this module is to provide guidance to Government officers on the main areas of statutory interpretation law.
+The purpose of this module is to guide government officers on the main areas of statutory interpretation law.
 Topics include:

 - the modern approach to interpretation: purpose and context